Preetamk97/CPP-Notes/27_Friend-Functions-In-C++.md

         // Friend Function: An external function which can use/access the private variables of any object belonging to the class.
         // Friend Function is not a member function of the class.
 So, we cannot directly use it on the objects of the class (i.e. Object.sumComplex(o1,o2)). friend Complex sumComplex(Complex o1, Complex o2);
-        // INt the above code, complex is the return type of the method.
+        // In the above code, complex is the return type of the method.

 };